slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/data.md

 {{% feature-end mod="arch/data" %}}

 ## Schemas {#schemas}
 You can set up auto-mapping of models to/from records using the Slate Kit Model Schemas.
 This leverages Kotlins Property references for safely get the name/type information and stores the definition of a model.
 This model is then supplied to a Mapper to auto-map the model to Values for inserts/updates, and for mapping Records back to the instance.
+There are 2 ways set up the schema, either explicitly construction or with annotations.

+### Construct
+Explicitly setup of a Model/Schema
 {{< highlight kotlin >}}

     import slatekit.meta.Schema

+    // OPTION 1: Explicit Schema Setup
     // Uses property references for strongly typed setup
     // Also, can use KType to get if field is required ( via isMarkedNullabel ) object UserSchema : Schema<Long, User>(Long::class, User::class, "user") {